dictcp/uplex-varnish-k8s-ingress/container/README.md

       after it has loaded the configuration for an Ingress at the instance.
 When it is not ready, it responds with status 503.

-**TO DO**: The listeners are currently hard-wired at ports 80 and 8080, respectively.
-It is presently not possible to specify the PROXY protocol for a listener.
-The readiness check is hard-wired at the URL path ``/ready``.

 Another listener is opened to receive administrative commands (see [``varnish-cli(7)``](https://varnish-cache.org/docs/6.0/reference/varnish-cli.html));
 this connection will be used by the controller to manage the Varnish instance.

-**TO DO**: The admin port is currently hard-wired as port 6081.

 Use of the administrative interface requires authorization based on a secret that must be shared by the Varnish instances and the